fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 The best choice for the next continent to visit is actually Chigaku, because the dungeons are the right level for your party.
 If you're playing blind, it's actually more likely that you tried to find Chigaku after leaving Kodan (because it's "north" of the temple where you find the clue about Senju fleeing Kodan), and that wouldn't be so bad, but it made more narrative sense to send you straight to Senju first.

-I guess what I'm saying here is trust me, I'm sending you in the right directions to minimize backtracking.
+I guess what I'm saying here is: trust me, I'm sending you in the right directions to minimize backtracking.
 Because it's not like *Deathlord* gives you useful clues in that regard.
+Hell, even the *official cluebook* uses a completely nonsensical ordering...

 - [Chigaku](#chigaku)
   - [Fort Wintergreen](#fort-wintergreen)